 Q. What portion of a donation made on GiveGab is tax deductible?

-GiveGab offers the option for donors to increase the amount they give in order to “cover the fees” associated with their gift.
+GiveGab offers the option for donors to increase the amount they give to “cover the fees” associated with their gift.
 Even when a donor decides to cover the fees, the entire amount is still tax-deductible as allowed by law.
-Donors will see the total amount they give to each organization reflected in their tax-deductible donation letter.
-The tax-deductible amount in the letter will include any additional contribution they have made to cover the fees.
+Donors see the total amount they give to each organization reflected in their tax-deductible donation letter.
+The tax-deductible amount in the letter includes any additional contribution they made to cover the fees.

 Q. What is state charitable solicitation registration?